Lagos to borrow N193b to finance deficit in N1.164trn budget

 Lagos State Government says it plans to raise N193.49 billion through domestic and international loans to supplement and fund its N1.164 trillion budget in 2021.

-Commissioner for Economic Planning and Budget, Lagos State, Mr Sam Egube who spoke at the state’s “facts-behind-the-budget session on Thursday, said the state plans to raise N100 billion through domestic bond issuance and also raise other loans of about N41 billion.
+Commissioner for Economic Planning and Budget, Lagos State, Mr Sam Egube said the state plans to raise N100 billion through domestic bond issuance and also raise other loans of about N41 billion.
 The state plans to source N57 billion from foreign sources.

-In his own remarks, the State Commissioner for Finance, Dr Rabiu Olowo, said the debts are totally tied to capital projects.
+Commissioner for Finance, Lagos State, Dr Rabiu Olowo, said the debts are totally tied to capital projects, the Nation reported.

 According to the budget breakdown, total estimated revenue is N971.
 03 billion, consisting of N723.
 82 billion from internally generated revenue, N71.
 8 billion of capital receipts and N175.
 4 billion in federal transfers.